anvesh-adobe/task-form-table/README.md

 # task-form-table
-Task's form and table to add tasks and display tasks in plain JS
+Task tracker form and table to add tasks and display tasks in plain JS